In my opinion, 35mm lenses are pretty much the ideal focal length for street photography.

 It’s because of this that 35mm lenses produce a perspective that is very real and personal.

-3) 35mm Lenses are Great for Creating Layered Street Photos
+3) 35mm Street Photography is Great for Creating Layers

 The fact that 35mm lenses are wide means that you don’t get the compression-like effect that you get with longer focal lengths.